Daymychen/art-design-pro/README.en.md

 ## About Art Design Pro

-Art Design Pro is an open-source admin panel solution specifically designed for visual effects, user experience, and rapid development.
-Based on the ElementPlus design guidelines, I have optimized the styles of its components to provide a more aesthetically pleasing and practical front-end interface, helping you effortlessly build high-quality admin systems.
+As a developer, I needed to build admin management systems for multiple projects but found that traditional systems couldn't fully meet the requirements for user experience and visual design.
+Therefore, I created Art Design Pro, an open-source admin management solution focused on user experience and rapid development.
+Based on the ElementPlus design specifications, it has been visually optimized to provide a more beautiful and practical front-end interface, helping you easily build high-quality admin systems.

 ## Demo Images